Kl4rry/crust/README.md

 Allow expressions to be start of pipeline.
 Test scoped cd.
 Table limit width.
+Make it possible to use input from pipeline in user defined function.

 ## Low prio todo
 Make command pipelines lazy.